’13 Reasons Why’ Debut Was Followed By National Teen Suicide Spike, Study Says

 13 Reasons Why was a popular drama that debuted on Netflix in 2017.
-Based on a young adult novel from a decade earlier by Jay Asher, the show was one of the streaming service’s more buzzed-about shows that year.
+Based on a young adult novel, one produced a decade earlier by Jay Asher, the show was one of the streaming service’s more buzzworthy offerings that year.

-The series is told in a series of flashbacks told from the point of view of Hannah (Katherine Langford), a teenager who has committed suicide.
-The show drew such a large audience in its first season that it was brought back for a second, even though the plot seemed to have resolved itself in the first season.
+The series is told in a series of flashbacks expressed from the point of view of Hannah (Katherine Langford), a teenager who has committed suicide.
+The show drew such a large audience in its first season that it was brought back for a second, even though the plot seemed to have resolved itself in the original episodes.

-For all of the show’s popularity, there was some grumbling at the time that the first season aired that the show was being irresponsible with its depiction of suicide.
-And now, a new government report indicates that those fears were well-grounded.
+For all of the show’s popularity, there was some grumbling at the time that the first season aired.
+Critics accused the show of being irresponsible in its depiction of suicide.
+And now, a new government report indicates that those fears were well-founded.

-There was a 28.9% increase in suicides by teenagers aged 10-17 in the month after 13 Reasons Why debuted in April of 2017, according to a study released by the Journal of the American Academy of Child and Adolescent Psychiatry, as cited in a press release by the government agency the National Institute of Health.
-The National Institute of Mental Health (NIMH), a subsidiary of the National Institute of Health, both funded the study and participated in its research.
+There was a 28.9 percent increase in suicides by teenagers aged 10 through 17 in the month after 13 Reasons Why debuted in April of 2017, according to a study released by the Journal of the American Academy of Child and Adolescent Psychiatry.
+This statistic was cited in a press release by the National Institute of Mental Health.
+The National Institute of Mental Health (NIMH), a subsidiary of the National Institute of Health, both funded the study and participated in the backing research.

-The study found that more teenagers committed suicide in that month than they had in any month in the five years covered by the research.
-The majority of the increase, the study said, came from young males.
+The study found that more teenagers committed suicide in that month than they had in any month in the five years spanned by the research.
+The majority of the increase, the study said, was owed to young males.
 And while the study says that the spike in suicides was “associated” with the debut of the TV series, it doesn’t specifically state causation.

-A journal called PLOS ONE found a 10 percent increase in U.S. suicides in the four months after famed comedian Robin Williams committed suicide in 2014, per CNN.
+A journal titled PLOS ONE found a 10 percent increase in U.S. suicides in the four months after famed comedian Robin Williams committed suicide in 2014, per CNN.

 Researchers could not determine whether watching "13 Reasons Why" actually influenced the suicide of any viewer of the Netflix series.
 But the correlation is troubling. https://t.co/bwGH32cfRY